Bozoma Saint John: Writing and podcasting

-In May 2020, Saint John launched a limited-series iHeart Media podcast alongside journalist Katie Couric, "Back to Biz with Katie and Boz".
+In May 2020, Saint John launched a limited-series iHeart Media podcast alongside journalist Katie Couric, Back to Biz with Katie and Boz.
 The podcast began with the focus of how small and large businesses across the country began to reopen throughout the coronavirus pandemic, but after the murder of George Floyd expanded to focus also on systemic racism and criminal justice reform.

 Saint John wrote a memoir titled The Urgent Life, in which she describes her work as a marketing executive, losing her husband, and becoming a single parent.
-Publication date is February 21, 2023, by Viking Press.
+The book's publication date was February 21, 2023, by Viking Press.

 Other work

-In January 2021, Saint John taught a short intensive program (SIP) for MBA candidates at Harvard Business School called "Anatomy of a Badass".
+In January 2021, Saint John taught a short intensive program for MBA candidates at Harvard Business School called "Anatomy of a Badass".

-In May 2024, it was announced that Saint John would be joining the cast of The Real Housewives of Beverly Hills, as a full-time cast member for the fourteenth season.
+In May 2024, it was announced that Saint John would be joining the cast of The Real Housewives of Beverly Hills as a full-time cast member for the fourteenth season.

 Activism, advising, and philanthropy

 Saint John launched the #ShareTheMicNow Instagram initiative alongside Luvvie Ajayi, Glennon Doyle, and Stacey Bendet.
-On June 10, 2020, 52 Black women took over the Instagram feeds of 52 white women with large platforms to draw attention to the work they're doing to catalyze change.
-Saint John took over the Instagram account of prominent Black women including Elaine Welteroth, Angelica Ross, Christine Michel Carter, and Gia Peppers took over the accounts of white women including Julia Roberts, Elizabeth Warren, and Diane von Fürstenberg.
+On June 10, 2020, 52 Black women took over the Instagram feeds of 52 White women with large platforms to draw attention to the work they're doing to catalyze change.
+Saint John took over the Instagram account of prominent Black women including Elaine Welteroth, Angelica Ross, Christine Michel Carter, and Gia Peppers took over the accounts of White women including Julia Roberts, Elizabeth Warren, and Diane von Fürstenberg.

 Saint John's philanthropic efforts include representing Pencils of Promise as a Global Ambassador to Ghana and serving on the boards of Girls Who Code and Vital Voices.
 Saint John has been a member of the President's Advisory Council for Wesleyan University, her alma mater.
 She is also a member of the Black Advisory Board for Impact, an initiative by the Council of Fashion Designers of America to address systematic exclusion of Black people in the fashion industry.

 In May 2022, Saint John was inducted into the American Marketing Association Marketing Hall of Fame.

 Personal life

 Saint John was married to Peter Saint John from 2003 until his death in 2013.
-They have one child, a girl, Lael Saint-John.
+They have a daughter named Lael Afiba.

 Saint John lost her home in the Pacific Palisades fire in January 2025.
 She discovered this while on holiday in Zambia.

 Saint John became engaged to boyfriend Keely Watson on August 29, 2025.
+They were married in Accra, Ghana, on August 21, 2026.